 Google is able to crack down your intention of what you are searching for with the help of language models, thus knowing that it can look up for the exact thing in its index.

 While there is something else entirely to this than meets the eye, Google is unquestionably the search engine leader considering that it returns the relevant results.

 Here’s another intriguing piece of content from Google that gives you a smart thought of how much time the organization has put into this piece of the procedure:

 For example, our synonym system helps Search know what you mean, even if a word has multiple definitions.
 This system took over five years to develop and significantly improves results in over 30% of searches across languages.

 This proves and shows Google’s dedication in providing the top-quality, most relevant results to its users based on the user’s query.

 Analyzing the words in the query is just the beginning of the search journey, but matching your query in its index is when the real ups and downs start.

-Google go through every webpage that matches the query you just typed into the search engine.
-It starts by looking those terms in the index, and search and sort down those websites that are most closely match the information which you are looking for.
+Google goes through every webpage that matches the query you just typed into the search engine.
+It starts by looking at those terms in the index, and search and sort down those websites that are most closely match the information which you are looking for.
 Here, comes the analyzing part where it looks for every detail such as whether the keyword is the title or headings and how often it is being used on a page.